-- 10.17 A student who fails a module may, subject to regulations concerning maximum numbers of attempts, maximum numbers of credits, maximum periods of registration and credit thresholds be permitted at least one further attempt at the module. - 10.18 The Examination Board may decide to allow the student to: - a. be re-assessed without attendance in one or more pieces of assessment for the module by a specified date, or; - b. retake the module, which gives the student an opportunity to retrieve the failed assessment component(s) of a failed module. - 10.19 After re-assessment in assessment components or a retake of the module, the overall module mark will be capped at the pass mark (40.00 in the case of modules at Levels 4, 5 and 6 and 50.00 in the case of modules at Level 7). - 10.20 Students should normally be provided with an opportunity to take referred or deferred assessment prior to the next academic year in order to allow them to progress with their cohort.
+- 10.17 A student who fails a module may, subject to regulations concerning maximum numbers of attempts, maximum numbers of credits, maximum periods of registration and credit thresholds be permitted at least one further attempt at the module. - 10.18 The Examination Board may decide to allow the student to: - a. be re-assessed without attendance in one or more pieces of assessment for the module by a specified date, or: - b. re-take the module, which gives the student an opportunity to retrieve the failed assessment component(s) of a failed module. - 10.19 After re-assessment in assessment components or a re-take of the module, the overall module mark will be capped at the pass mark (40.00 in the case of modules at Levels 4, 5 and 6 and 50.00 in the case of modules at Level 7). - 10.20 Students should normally be provided with an opportunity to take referred or deferred assessment prior to the next academic year in order to allow them to progress with their cohort.
 Re-assessment may take the same format as the original assessment or may take an alternative format at the discretion of the relevant Board of Examiners.
-Where it is not possible to replicate the original assessment format, the alternative assessment format should be approved in advance and included on the module descriptor. - 10.21 Where a module to be retaken is no longer being offered, the student will be required to take an alternative, equivalent, module, to be determined by the Examination Board.
+Where it is not possible to replicate the original assessment format, the alternative assessment format should be approved in advance and included in the module specification. - 10.21 Where a module to be re-taken is no longer being offered, the student will be required to take an alternative, equivalent module, to be determined by the Board of Examiners.
 The alternative module will be capped at the pass mark.